ca-milaS2/ca-milaS2/README.md

 ## Olá!
 Seja bem-vindo(a)!🖍️🌼✨

-Sou a Camila, mas podem me chamar de Cá, Mila e/ou Camilinha!
+Sou a Camila, uma estudante do curso de ADS.

 ![Imagem do pinterest](Imagem/download(3).jpg)